Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.

 Update avatars and banners.
 New album, new look.
 I hired Illumi Media to rework my social media presence around the album art.
 He created a new avatar and new banners at the optimal dimensions for each of my networks:

 Adam (not the same one from Lipstick Crush) even made a special avatar just for SoundCloud that blends into the banner:

 Pitch SubmitHub.
-Glutton for punishment that I am, I like to submit to curators on SubmitHub (my review is pretty dated) in two rounds: two weeks before release to bloggers, radio, and YouTube channels, and on release day to Spotify playlisters.
+Glutton for punishment that I am, I like to submit to curators on SubmitHub (my review) in two rounds: two weeks before release to bloggers, radio, and YouTube channels, and on release day to Spotify playlisters.
 This goes for my pitch list as well.
 I wait to hit up a couple dozen playlisters on Facebook Messenger until I can send them a Spotify link.

 Ask for Bandcamp recommendations.
 This was a promotion unto itself!
 I asked friends, Color Theory remixers, mastering clients, and even my HIPMMTM subscribers to recommend the new album on their Bandcamp page.
 I started by sending a download code to artists who were already recommending my previous releases, asking if they would swap in the new one.

 33 recommendations was enough to put me at #2 on the artist-recommended Bandcamp charts for Electronic.
 Unfortunately the artist-recommended charts aren’t broken down by subgenre, or I’d be #1 in synthwave.
 That Minecraft guy has 63 recommendations, so I’m not going to be overtaking him anytime soon.